openshift/cluster-network-operator/README.md

 * `vxlanPort`: The port to use for the VXLAN overlay.
 The default is 4789
 * `MTU`: The MTU to use for the VXLAN overlay.
 The default is the MTU of the node that the cluster-network-operator is first run on, minus 50 bytes for overhead.
 If the nodes in your cluster don't all have the same MTU then you will need to set this explicitly.
 * `useExternalOpenvswitch`: boolean.
 If the nodes are already running openvswitch, and OpenShiftSDN should not install its own, set this to true.
 This only needed for certain advanced installations with DPDK or OpenStack.
+* `enableUnidling`: boolean.
+Whether the service proxy should allow idling and unidling of services.

 These configuration flags are only in the Operator configuration object.